 You are asked to provide your presentation file during a break on the day preceding your slot by bringing it to the appropriate venue.
 It will then be loaded onto the computer.
 For those presenting on the first day please provide it during any break prior to your slot.

 Your presentation will normally be started for you by the Session chair.
-The presentation will be normally be run using Presenter View.
+The presentation will be normally be run using Extended/Presenter View.
 The PC screen will show the Notes area, slide forward and reverse buttons, and a slide image.
 The projector will show only the slide.
 Slides may be changed by using the remote control (with laser pointer), by using the Spacebar, clicking the mouse or any of the other PowerPoint controls.

-Wi-Fi is available in the main venue rooms using the identifier 'Botanics Visitor'.
-This does not require a password.
-Beware of similar sounding names which do require a password.
+Public Wi-Fi is available in the main venue rooms using the identifier 'BotanicsVisitor'.